tchapi/davis/README.md

 # Dockerized installation

-A `Dockerfile` is available for you to compile the container.
+A `Dockerfile` is available for you to compile the image.

-We use `ssmtp` as a delivery service for a configured mailhost instead of using local delivery (_that should work out of the box_).
-You can ignore this or remove it from the Dockerfile if you want.
+To build the checked out version, just run:

+    docker build --pull --file docker/Dockerfile --tag davis:latest .

+This will build a `davis:latest` image that you can directly use.
+Do not forget to pass sensible environment variables to the container since the _dist_ `.env` file will take precedence if no `.env.local` or environment variable is found.

+## Full stack

-A `docker-compose.yml` file is also included as a minimal example setup with a MariaDB database and Nginx as a reverse proxy.
+A `docker-compose.yml` file is also included (in the `docker` folder) as a minimal example setup with a MariaDB database and Nginx as a reverse proxy.

 You can start the containers with :